mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/I2C/I2C_OneBoard_AdvCommunication_DMAAndIT/readme.txt

 @par Example Description

-This example describes how to exchange some datas between an I2C Master device using DMA mode and an I2C Slave device using IT mode.
-Peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+How to exchange data between an I2C master device in DMA mode and an I2C slave device in interrupt mode.
+The peripheral is initialized with LL unitary service functions to optimize for performance and size.

 This example guides you through the different configuration steps by mean of LL API to configure GPIO, DMA and I2C peripherals using only one STM32F072RB-Nucleo RevC.